GSD Cloud founder Lex Christopherson allegedly rug pulled $GSD holders after deleting accounts and dumping tokens on Solana.

 No statement has come from Bags, Finn Bags, or any ecosystem representative as of this report.
 Community members are calling for the platform to support affected holders and improve its vetting process for future hackathon winners.

 This follows the pattern of a classic soft rug on Solana.
-The developer controlled a significant portion of the token supply through allocations and early holdings.
+Community observers allege the developer benefited from allocations, royalties, fees, or associated holdings tied to the $GSD ecosystem, though Christopherson has publicly denied creating or launching the token itself.
 Solana’s permissionless token standard allows any holder to sell freely on DEXs.

 No complex smart-contract exploit or backdoor was needed.
 Christopherson simply sold his tokens on the open market while the community held.
 The “extraction” combined prior grants and fees already received with the final token dump.